Walk the Line: Home media

 On February 28, 2006, a single-disc DVD and a two-disc collector edition DVD were released; these editions sold three million copies on their first day of release.
-On March 25, 2008, a two-disc 'extended cut' DVD was released for region one.
+On March 25, 2008, a two-disc 'extended cut' DVD was released for Region One.
 The feature on disc one is 17 minutes longer than the theatrical release, and disc two features eight extended musical sequences with introductions and documentaries about the making of the film.
-The film has been released on Blu-ray Disc in France, Sweden and the UK in the form of its extended cut.
-The American Blu-ray features the shorter theatrical cut.
+The film has been released on Blu-ray Disc in France, Sweden, and the UK in the form of its extended cut.
+The American Blu-ray features a shorter theatrical cut.

+The film was released on a double movie collection DVD pack with Romeo + Juliet in 2010.

 Soundtrack

 Wind-up Records released the soundtrack in November 2005.
 It featured nine songs performed by Joaquin Phoenix, four songs by Reese Witherspoon, two songs by Tyler Hilton, and one song each by Waylon Payne, Johnathan Rice, and Shooter Jennings.
 The album received a Grammy at the 49th Annual Grammy Awards for Best Compilation Soundtrack Album for Motion Pictures, Television or Other Visual Media.